 Net Promoter Score (NPS) is a metric commonly used to gauge consumer satisfaction, but it can also gauge the satisfaction of candidates.
 To measure NPS, ask candidates: "How likely are you to recommend this experience to a friend or colleague?" on a scale of 0-10.
 Subtract the percentage of candidates who answer with a "9" or "10" from the percentage that answer between 1 and 6.
 The resulting score can range from -100 to +100, with a score above 0 considered "good" and a score above 50 considered "excellent."

 An unsatisfied candidate is no longer a voiceless unknown who will complain about their experience to a couple friends at dinner.
 In the 21st century, an unsatisfied candidate is an enraged Twitter account, an antagonistic Facebook page, and a hostile Instagram profile.
 Your company's reputation among customers is no longer distinct from your reputation as an employer.

-Virgin Media learned this lesson the hard way.
+Virgin Media famously learned this lesson in 2014.
 In their first-ever "Rejected Candidate Survey," they uncovered that 18% of their candidates were customers- and 33% of these had such an atrocious experience they switched to a competitor.
 The revenue lost from these lost customers was estimated to be around $5 million dollars, the same amount they spent on hiring.